pablodecm/phd_thesis/src/003_acknowledgements.md

 # Acknowledgements {.unnumbered}

-First and foremost, I would like to thank for PhD supervisor Tommaso Dorigo for his support and guidance during all these years.
+First and foremost, I would like to thank my PhD supervisor Tommaso Dorigo for his support and guidance during the last three years.
 In addition to the valuable feedback that he provided on the various projects presented in this document and the much needed help with the seemingly endless bureaucratic endeavours, his advising style was consequential for finding